-

 February 21, 2025

-The City of New York filed a lawsuit in the Southern District of New York challenging the clawback of FEMA funds as being in excess of authority and procedurally unlawful, violating the Due Process Clause, the separation of powers doctrine, and the Spending Clause.
+The City of New York filed a lawsuit in the Southern District of New York challenging the clawback of FEMA funds as an excess of authority and procedurally unlawful, violating the Due Process Clause, the separation of powers doctrine, and the Spending Clause.
 New York City seeks injunctive relief including the return of $80 million and enjoining further FEMA funding reversal or withholding.
-The City of New York v.
+City of New York v.
 Trump, 1:25-cv-01510 (S.D.N.Y.).
-The judge denied preliminary relief, see https://www.politico.com/news/2025/03/05/eric-adams-trump-grant-migrants-00214597
+The judge denied preliminary relief, see https://www.politico.com/news/2025/03/05/eric-adams-trump-grant-migrants-00214597.

 **Litigation entries are limited to initial complaints and major substantive rulings.
 For pleadings and additional information, use name and docket number to search Civil Rights Clearinghouse and CourtListener or visit Just Security Litigation Tracker**